 Similar to what I said above, but getting into each 30 minute chunk of time throughout your days.
 Make sure you always know exactly what you need to tackle next.
 Yes, this can be flexible as your day unfolds, but there’s nothing like the nasty time suck of twiddling your thumbs and wondering what you should do next.

 Schedule blocks of time for writing emails for a specific time and don’t go back and forth throughout the day.
 When it’s time to focus on painting, don’t allow yourself to bounce between tasks or “multitask”.
 I put this in quotations because there is no such thing as multitasking and being efficient and productive.
-Have that time blocking spreadsheet on hand or pulled up on your computer, so you always know what’s up next!
+Have a time blocking tool on hand or pulled up on your computer, so you always know what’s up next!
 I know it sounds simple, but imagine the minutes that are spent wondering what to do next!
 Those minutes reeeeally start to add up quick!

 There you have it!
 My productivity tips for working from home!
 At the end of the day, it’s all about allowing yourself space to find a routine that works for you.
 We’re not all wired the same and we don’t all have the same lifestyle or challenges.
 Be flexible and most importantly, be gracious!